k-f-m/test-your-app-like-a-pro/README.md

 ## Getting Started

 1. Clone the repository.
+2. Make sure you have the [.NET CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/) on your machine.
-2. Install the dependencies by running `dotnet restore`.
+3. Install the dependencies by running `dotnet restore`.
+4. Build the project by running `dotnet build` so that `playwright.ps1` is available in the `bin` directory.
+5. Install the required browsers by running `pwsh bin/Debug/net8.0/playwright.ps1`
+     - If `pwsh` is not available, [install PowerShell](https://docs.microsoft.com/powershell/scripting/install/installing-powershell).
-3. Run the tests using the following command in the terminal: `dotnet test`.
+6. Run the tests using the following command in the terminal: `dotnet test`.

 ## Contributing